Samoa Culture Facts: 17 Things That Make You Mind-Blowing

 Despite advancements in tattooing techniques, traditional tatau methods remain highly esteemed in Samoa, underscoring their significance in Samoa culture facts.
 Tattooists, known as tufuga ta tatau, undergo rigorous apprenticeships to master this art form and preserve the cultural authenticity of Samoan tattooing.

-Ancient Bone Tapping In Samoa Culture
+Ancient Bone Tapping in Samoa Culture

 Samoa Culture Facts: Ancient Bone Tapping – Image From Island Hopper Vacations